TP: Hypothesis Testing

 # return trials

-2. What is a good distribution to approximate the histogram?
-Plot the distribution’s density and check that it fits the histogram.
+2. What is a good theoretical distribution to approximate this histogram?
+Plot the distribution’s density and check that it fits.
 Vary the parameters \(m\), \(n\), and \(N\).

 Now, we assume that \(\mu\) and \(\sigma\) are unknown.

-3. Revisit questions 8 and 9, considering the case where \(\mu\) and \(\sigma\) are unknown.
-How does this affect the distribution of the histogram?
+3. Revisit questions 8 and 9 for the unknown parameter case.
+How does estimating \(\mu\) and \(\sigma\) affect the distribution of the chi-squared statistic?

 2. Application with Bitcoin